Davy Crockett timeline from 1786 to 1836 and beyond

 Right around the time that North Carolina was beginning to assert its authority over the state of Franklin, Rebecca Crockett, the wife of John Crockett, gives birth to their youngest son.
 John Crockett named his son after his father who had died ten years ago.

-On August 17th, 1786, David Crockett enters a world that is perhaps full of more possibilities than any other time in American history.
+On August 17th, 1786, Davy Crockett enters a world that is perhaps full of more possibilities than any other time in American history.
 The “United” states of America is still a few years in the future.
 The controversy over the future of Franklin has still yet to be determined.
 It is still unknown whether the whites and the Indians can live peacefully as neighbors.
 And for the first time in history, notions of democracy and the absolute sovereignty of the people are actually being applied to society.

 John and Rebecca gaze down on their child and think about all of the hard times they went through.
 If they made it this far under such circumstances, how difficult can their future possibly be?